 The Johnson Engineering environmental team of experienced ecologists is adept at taking a project from the preliminary planning stages to post-permit compliance.
 One of the major components in achieving the end goal is the issuance of an environmental resource permit (ERP) from one of the state water management districts or from the Florida Department of Environmental Protection, and potentially a federal dredge and fill permit from the U.S. Army Corps of Engineers (USACE).
 An ERP is required when a project proposes impacts to jurisdictional wetlands and/or surface waters.
 Our environmental team compiles technical information regarding wetlands, listed species, critical habitat, secondary and cumulative impact analyses, and mitigation analyses that supplement the ERP application.
 Through the ERP process, agency personnel will review the application and supplemental information regarding the project.
 The firm’s close working relationships with agency staff allows our team to resolve most issues in a timely manner to bring your vision closer to reality.

-For more than 25 years, our ecologists have been conducting wetland assessments throughout Florida for projects ranging from under one acre to more than 90,000 acres.
+Our ecologists have been conducting wetland assessments throughout Florida for projects ranging from under one acre to more than 90,000 acres.
 Recent projects requiring wetland assessments include the Forum, Magnolia Landing, Three Oaks Parkway expansion, and Bonita Springs River Park.
 Our ecologists routinely conduct jurisdictional determinations with the U.S. Army Corps of Engineers (USACE), Florida Department of Environmental Protection (FDEP), and state water management districts.
 Our team members are trained in federal and state wetland delineation methodologies, including the 1987 USACE wetland delineation manual and Florida Administrative Code 62-340.
 We were the first firm in Southwest Florida to utilize global positioning system (GPS) technology for wetland delineations.
 Our team continues to invest in new technologies that increase efficiency and provide faster and more accurate information for our clients.
 For projects that result in unavoidable wetland impacts, our team is adept at conducting various wetland functional assessments, including the Wetland Rapid Assessment Procedure (WRAP) and the Uniform Mitigation Assessment Method (UMAM).
 These methodologies evaluate the wetland’s geographic location and landscape support, vegetative community structure, hydrology, and wildlife utilization to establish the functional loss of the impact and the appropriate compensatory mitigation required during the ERP process.

 Our environmental team has experience designing successful mitigation areas through innovative approaches.
 We are able to pull from the expertise in our ecology, hydrogeology and engineering experts to design mitigation areas that meet their success criteria in a timely manner and hence quickly benefit the environment.
 We also provide the ecological services necessary to effectively monitor areas.